NandiLov/Online-Farmers-Market/README.md

 Project by NANDILA MULILALILA and OKORIE DANIEL EZICHI

-# Django Simple Multi-Vendor Website with Payment
+# Django Simple Multi-Vendor Website called Online Farmers Market
 This is a simple MultiVendor e-commerce website built with Django (Python) and Stripe is added as payment processor.

-In this website, Vendors (Stores) can register and add their products.
+In this website, Vendors (Farmers) can register and add their products.

-And Users can visit the product and order by paying with Debit/Credit Card (Stripe is Used).
+And Users(customers) can visit the product and order by paying with Debit/Credit Card (Stripe is Used).

 Then Vendor gets the email notification about the order and should deliver the product to the customer based on the address details.